daviebadger/cheatsheets/bash/aliases.rst

-   Aliases work only within the interactive shell, not in a script, unless a shell option ``expand_aliases`` is explicitly enabled (not recommended, functions should be used instead):
+   Aliases work only within the interactive shell, not in a script, unless a shell option ``expand_aliases`` is explicitly enabled (not recommended, functions should be used instead, they are commands too):

    .. code-block:: sh